katiehuangx/data-engineering/Uber Project/README.md

 ## Step 3: ETL / Orchestration

-1. First, I start the SSH instance and run the following commands below to install the necessary libraries.
+1. Begin by launching the SSH instance and running the following commands below to install the required libraries.

 <img width="1436" alt="Screenshot 2023-09-03 at 4 10 39 PM" src="https://github.com/katiehuangx/data-engineering/assets/81607668/1bd9af4c-61aa-4ea5-a485-81b6a6b5d446">